sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 We get quite some errors with the upgrade rspec and capybara versions

 ##### ArgumentError:
-    13 Unused parameters passed to Capybara::Queries::SelectorQuery :
+    Unused parameters passed to Capybara::Queries::SelectorQuery :
     ["Cart"]

-    3 wrong number of arguments (given 2, expected 0..1)
+    Wrong number of arguments (given 2, expected 0..1)

 This is a change on how capybara is accepting optional parameters now.
 Options have to be provided in a hash.
-Changing to hash (href:, text:) the errors are gone.
+Changing to hash (href:, text:, etc) the errors are gone.

 ##### ActionController::RoutingError
 That was a hard one.
 After hours of analyzing it turned out as timing issue.